How to Provide a Course

 To assist you better, we have outlined our standard guidelines on how to provide an Online Course, a Video Presentation or a Live Webinar.
 Also, by following these guidelines, this would allow us to maintain consistency in the format and presentation of our course material to our users.

 Whether it is an Online Course, Video Presentation or a Live Webinar, the concept of preparing your course is the same for the most part.
-You can either select a course topic of your own or we can assist you in the selection process depending on your background and experience.
-Simply contact us for any guidance in this matter.
+You can either select a course topic of your own or we can collaborate with you in the selection process depending on your background and experience.
+Simply contact us for any guidance in this matter at email@example.com.

 As a CEDengineering.com Course Provider, you need to develop and send the following course material to firstname.lastname@example.org: